alexk99/the_router/conf_options.md

 # Configuration of The router

-There are three groups of configuration options of The router:
+There are three groups of configuration options and commands of The router:

  * command line options
- * configuration file options
+ * configuration file commands
- * runtime options
+ * runtime commands

 ## Command line options
 Command line options can be modified by editing the run script /usr/local/sbin/router_run.sh.